 - brown and brown-white pair

 We will use the punch down tool to insert each wire into the back of the ethernet jack.
-There are two standard patterns to do this, pattern A and pattern B. Use pattern A, most people do, every place I worked does.
+There are two standard patterns to do this, pattern A and pattern B. Use pattern A, most people do, and every place I worked does.
 You can see the pattern A wire templet on the jack.
 The template shows you where each wire terminates.
 The only difference between pattern A and pattern B is swapping the orange pairs with the green pairs.

-Next just lay the wires where they go on the template and you will use the punch down tool to punch them into the jack.
+Next just lay the wires where they go on the template and you will use the punch-down tool to punch them into the jack.